vitaly-t/spex/docs/code/batch.md

     </tr>  </tbody>
 </table>

 **Returns**: <code>Promise</code> - Result for the entire batch, which resolves when every value in the input array has been resolved,and rejects when: - one or more values in the array rejected or threw an error while being resolved as a <a href="https://github.com/vitaly-t/spex/wiki/Mixed-Values">mixed value</a> - one or more calls into the notification callback returned a rejected promise or threw an errorThe method resolves with an array of individual resolved results, the same as `promise.all`.
 In addition, the array is extended with read-only property `duration` - number of millisecondstaken to resolve all the data.
-When failed, the method rejects with an array of objects `{success, result, [origin]}`: - `success` = `true/false`, indicates whether the corresponding value in the input array was resolved. - `result` = resolved data, if `success=true`, or else the rejection reason. - `origin` - set only when failed as a result of an unsuccessful call into the notification callback (see documentation for parameter `cb`)In addition, the rejection array is extended with function `getErrors`, which returns the list of justerrors, with support for nested batch results.
+When failed, the method rejects with an array of objects `[{success, result, [origin]}]`: - `success` = `true/false`, indicates whether the corresponding value in the input array was resolved. - `result` = resolved data, if `success=true`, or else the rejection reason. - `origin` - set only when failed as a result of an unsuccessful call into the notification callback (see documentation for parameter `cb`)In addition, the rejection array is extended with function `getErrors`, which returns the list of justerrors, with support for nested batch results.
 Calling `getErrors()[0]`, for example, will get the sameresult as the rejection reason that `promise.all` would provide.
-In all cases the output array is always the same size as the input one, providing index mappingbetween the input values and the results.
+In all cases, the output array is always the same size as the input one, providing index mappingbetween the input values and the results.